Sad letter to Santa has Newark family asking schools to do more about bullying

 Carney says Katlin does have a special pass, and if being harassed, she can show that to a teacher, and then go see the principal.
 Carney says it’s just not enough.

-Katlin goes to Newark Middle School and when Carney asked her to write a letter to Santa Claus, Katlin asked Santa to stop kids bullying her, and for her to make a friend for Christmas.
+Katlin goes to Newark Middle School and when Carney asked her to write a letter to Santa Claus, Katlin asked Santa to stop kids bullying her, and for her to make friends for Christmas.

 The family is saying it’s sad that you have a child who should be so excited for the holidays– yet struggles at school seem to be sucking the seasonal spirit away.